Guns and wills in Oregon: Estate planning for legal firearms transfers

 - After the firearm owner dies, only the estate’s personal representative may legally have or transfer firearms regulated under the NFA.

-- NFA-regulated firearms have specific rules that must be followed to ensure legal firearm transfers, such as from representative to trustee, or from trustee to an individual beneficiary.
+- NFA-regulated firearms have specific rules to ensure legal firearm transfers, such as from representative to trustee, or from trustee to an individual beneficiary.

-- As discussed above under Oregon law, a transfer will not require a family member beneficiary to undergo a background check if the transfer is facilitated by a court appointed Personal Representative or a trustee of a trust created in a will.
+- Under Oregon law, a transfer will not require a family member beneficiary to undergo a background check if a court-appointed Personal Representative or a trustee of a trust in the will facilitates the transfer.
 However, for any firearms or accessories regulated by NFA, the beneficiary will still need to pass a background check and complete and submit relevant state or federal forms.

 The National Firearms Act (NFA) and your estate plan